James Barry (surgeon)

-Although Barry's entire adult life was lived as a man, Barry was named Margaret Anne at birth and was known as female in childhood.
-Barry lived as a man in both public and private life, at least in part in order to be accepted as a university student, and to pursue a career as a surgeon.
-Barry's biological sex became known to the public and to military colleagues only after a post-mortem examination.
+Barry, who lived his entire adult life as a man, was named Margaret Anne at birth and was known as female in childhood.
+Barry lived as a man in both public and private life, at least in part, in order to be accepted as a university student, and to pursue a career as a surgeon.
+His anatomy became known to the public and to military colleagues only after his death.

 Early life

-Other than some personal correspondence, there are few sources of information about the non-military parts of Barry's life.
-The scant available evidence provides a skeleton onto which a great deal of myth and speculation has been added by various commentators.
-In his detailed research into Barry's early life, Michael du Preez states that Barry was born in Cork in 1789, a birth date based on Mrs Bulkley's description of her child being fifteen years old in a letter dated 14 January 1805.
-Various other sources give birth dates of 1792, 1795, and 1799, but these dates are almost certainly the result of Barry later lying on official documents to aid passing as a man.
+Beyond some correspondence, there are few historical sources concerning Barry's life outside the military, causing biographers and fiction writers to project substantial myth and speculation onto the limited evidence following his death.